Denny Crum: Other coaching

-Crum coached the 1977 USA World University Team, where he won a gold medal.
-In 1987, he coached the Pan American team to a silver medal.
+Crum coached the U.S. World University team to a gold medal in 1977.
+He led the American's Pan American team to a silver medal in 1987.

 Coaching style

 Crum had a signature style as a coach.
-He usually held a rolled up program in one hand during games and would often gesture with it.
+He usually held a rolled-up program in one hand during games, like Wooden, and would often gesture with it.
 At Louisville, whose team colors are red and black, Crum sometimes wore a red blazer on the sidelines.
+He stood composed, eschewing theatrics.
+"It's hard for players to play under control if you're not.
+It's hard to think or function when you're screaming", he said.